Your Name

 Combine the orange juice and the pineapple juice, and use it to baste the ham every half-hour or so as it smokes.
 Combine a little of the juice mixture with the brown sugar and coat the top of the ham with it an hour before removing it from the smoker.

-(Place the ham in a shallow pan in the smoker if you're concerned about getting the sugary juice and brown sugar on things)
+Place the ham in a shallow pan in the smoker if you're concerned about getting the juice and brown sugar inside the smoker.

-This easy ham recipe is a great way to spice up an everyday ham.
-Instead of using a true ham (from the back leg of the porker) you can use a picnic ham (the front leg) with equally good results.
+This ham recipe is a great way to spice up an everyday ham.
+Instead of using a true ham from the back leg of the porker, you can use a picnic ham with equally good results.